grafana/grafana-plugin-examples/README.md

 ## Data source plugins

+- [http](http-datasource) demonstrates how to query data from HTTP-based APIs.
 - [streaming-websocket](streaming-websocket) demonstrates how to create an event-based data source plugin using RxJS and web sockets.